Bill Clinton: 'The world's on fire,' but teamwork can help

 “The world’s on fire in a lot of different ways,” he told The Associated Press in an interview.
 “But there are a lot of things that businesses, non-governmental groups and governments working together can do to help with a lot of these problems.”

 The Clinton Global Initiative, or CGI, has helped more than 435 million people in more than 180 countries since it was established in 2005.
-It previously required attendees to create a Commitment to Action, a measurable project that addresses a global issue, though for this year that requirement has been waived.
+It previously required attendees to create a Commitment to Action, a measurable project that addresses a global issue, though for this first year, everyone will be expected to announce or develop a partnership.
 Those commitments often unite new partners and encourage cooperation between the public and private sectors.

-“I think there is a longing for people to get together and meet with an end in mind,” Clinton said.
+“I think there is a longing for people to get together and meet with an end in mind,” Clinton said in an interview.
 “Not just talk about it, but knowing that when they walk away, they will have committed to doing something.”

 Clinton Foundation Vice Chair Chelsea Clinton calls that “a bias toward action,” which she says is part of what makes CGI special and a catalyst for global change.
 She said the COVID-19 pandemic has energized interest in public health and addressing health disparities because people outside of the field could see the impact.